 $45,465,989

-"Thelma & Louise," directed by Ridley Scott, is an iconic American road crime-comedy featuring Susan Sarandon as Louise and Geena Davis as Thelma.
+"Thelma & Louise," directed by Ridley Scott, stands as a groundbreaking American road crime-comedy starring Susan Sarandon as Louise and Geena Davis as Thelma.

-The impressive supporting cast features Michael Madsen, Brad Pitt, Harvey Keitel, and Christopher McDonald, with a memorable score composed by Hans Zimmer.
+With a stellar supporting cast including Michael Madsen, Brad Pitt, Harvey Keitel, and Christopher McDonald, and an evocative score by Hans Zimmer, the movie captivates from start to finish.

 AdventureComedyDrama